-Despite extramarital affairs being commonplace in the modern world, these unfortunate happenings often feel like the dropping of a huge bomb.
+Despite extramarital affairs being commonplace today, these unfortunate happenings often feel like the dropping of a huge bomb.

 Especially when you’re the one who was betrayed.

-It’s not uncommon for you to feel trapped inside the traumatic experience, bubbling up rage and anger every time something reminds you of the incident.
+It’s not uncommon to feel trapped inside the traumatic experience, bubbling up rage and anger every time something reminds you of the incident.

 Yet, rebuilding your marriage is possible.
 And healing is possible.